sanying123/documentation/using-inspect-protect/protect-java/configuring-the-microagent.md

 ## Logging

-This section describes configuration options for logging microagent activity.
+This section describes configuration options for logging Microagent activity.

 ### Log Levels

-Log level determines the level of detail that the microagent logger will output.
+Log level determines the level of detail that the Microagent logger outputs.

 Parameter | Name
 --- | ---